Coronavirus Response and Relief Supplemental Appropriations Act (CRRSA)

 A stimulus payment of $600 has been approved for all eligible adults and qualifying children.
 Eligibility has been expanded to include families previously excluded due to the immigration status of adult family members, but not to adult dependents.
 If you have questions about this new stimulus payment or did not receive the $1,200 stimulus payment over the summer, visit this web site for FAQ and more information.
 Payment may be made by direct deposit, paper check, of the issuance of a debit card.
+If you did not receive your full payment over the summer, you may need to file for a Recovery Rebate Credit with your 2020 taxes.

 Claims have been fast-tracked and many of the prior requirements for assistance have been suspended.
 Employment Security offices are closed but the Unemployment Hotline is staffed during normal business hours to answer your questions.
 The hotline number is 603-271-7700.